"Ignorance really is more expensive than education!"

 I am also your answer:

-Harsh as it may sound; you seriously don't know enough to ask me (anybody for that matter) the right questions.
-Instead you will reach out to someone (hopefully sooner than later), and become yet another person in a very long line of other people just like yourself who will become part of their hidden agenda.
+Harsh as it may sound; you seriously don't know enough to ask the right questions.
+If you don't ask the right questions you aren't going to get the right answers.
+Instead you will reach out to someone (hopefully sooner than later), and become yet another person in a very long line of other people that came before you who will become part of some other persons hidden agenda.
 And like a good little sheep, you will be seduced into their program, pay your money, and learn some very important skills.
 Unfortunately, despite how much confidence that will be blown into your psyche, you will still find yourself ill-prepared to grow your business into a profitable and thriving business.

 Hard to believe isn't it?
 And I am guessing I am the only one willing to tell you that cold, harsh fact.
 You certainly won't hear that from any of the other professional auto detail training courses.
 Most of the people or places offering training for auto detailing are professional trainers; not professional detailers.
 At some point in their career they might have been a true professional business owner/detailer, but as saying goes: "Those that can, do.
 Those that can't, teach."
 I happen to do both and have done so for the past 28-plus years (and counting)!
 I'm not trying to hate on these other people or companies, but I see it all day long.
 The reality is that detailing is hard work.
 Every month you have some new guy popping up claiming to be the answer to your questions or problems.
 A new YouTube channel, Facebook page, training course; go down the list.
 But I have always questioned just how much real world experience they can teach you, when they themselves have such limited experience dealing with the kind of real issues you will be facing if you want to actually start, grow, and develop a successful detailing business that becomes a business that serves you and your world.
 Another cold, harsh reality I see so commonly due to lack of experience, or training from the wrong people; a business owner who creates a business that he becomes enslaved to.